ntrrg/ntgo/README.md

 [![goreport](https://goreportcard.com/badge/github.com/ntrrg/ntgo)](https://goreportcard.com/report/github.com/ntrrg/ntgo)
 [![BCH compliance](https://bettercodehub.com/edge/badge/ntrrg/ntgo?branch=master)](https://bettercodehub.com/results/ntrrg/ntgo)

+---

+**Warning:** since this project is personal and experimental, it doesn't provide any kind of guarantee or backward compatibility.
+My recommendation is to vendor it or just copy the needed pieces of code.

+---

-**ntgo** is a collection of packages that provides HTTP utilities, data structures implementations and tools commonly used by other projects.
+**ntgo** is a collection of packages that provides network utilities, data structures implementations and tools commonly used by other projects.

 | Package | Status |